Guasto d'amore

-"Guasto d'amore" (eng. "love breakdown") is a song by Italian rapper Bresh with music producer Shune.
+"Guasto d'amore" (eng. "love breakdown") is a song written and recorded by Italian singer Bresh and Italian record producer Shune.
+It was released by Epic and Sony on 27 January 2023 as the lead single from the artist's third studio album Mediterraneo.

 It was written by Bresh, Shune, Luca Di Biasi and Luca Carosio, as a love song to the soccer team Genoa CFC.

-The song was released by Epic and Sony on 27 January 2023.
 It topped the Italian singles chart and was certified quintuple platinum in Italy.

 Music video

 The music video for "Guasto d'amore", directed by Simone Mariano, was released on 21 February 2023 via Bresh's YouTube channel.